Can I Order and Plant Trees and Shrubs in the Fall and Winter?

 The negative aspect of fall, albeit minor, is after the leaves change color they fall off the plant and need to be cleaned up.
 Fear not though this is the perfect chance for you to plant trees and shrubs and not cause excessive stress to the plants themselves and here are a few reasons why:

 - Plants store energy during the growing season to provide energy during the fall and winter for them to grow roots.
 Plants do the majority of root growth during the “dormant” season.
 That is one of the biggest reasons that we plant up our crops for the following year in the fall and winter here on the nursery.

 - Stress levels are reduced due to the lack of foliage and soft new growth.
 This means that the amount of water you have to provide to newly planted trees and shrubs is greatly reduced.
 In some cases depending on the area you’re in you may only need to water at the time of planting just to settle the soil in around the root zone and let Mother Nature take it from there.

 - Pruning will not need to be done unless it’s to clean-up a broken branch.
 By not pruning you don’t risk cutting off the dormant flower buds that are waiting to impress you in the spring.

-- Evergreen plants such as White Pines, Hollies and Arborvitaes have hardened off their soft growth from last year and again watering will be reduced (side note: at this time of year it’s a good time to assess your sightlines as the leaves are down and you’ll note where you may need some privacy plants).
+- Evergreen plants such as White Pines, Hollies and Arborvitaes such as Emerald Green Arborvitae have hardened off their soft growth from last year and again watering will be reduced (side note: at this time of year it’s a good time to assess your sightlines as the leaves are down and you’ll note where you may need some privacy plants).

 So know you know the benefits of planting trees and shrubs in the fall and winter, but you’re wondering now what the special handling that will be required might be.